+Command Explanation

-Command Explanation Admin Mode
+Admin Mode

-Enable the debug information of IPv6 debug ipv6 security-ra security RA module, the no operation of no debug ipv6 security-ra this command will disable the output of debug information of IPv6 security RA. show ipv6 security-ra [interface Display the distrust port and whether <interface-list>]</interface-list> globally security RA is enabled.
+Enable the debug information of IPv6

+debug ipv6 security-ra security RA module, the no operation of

+no debug ipv6 security-ra this command will disable the output of

+debug information of IPv6 security RA.

-58.3 IPv6 Security RA Typical Examples
+54.3 IPv6 Security RA Typical Examples

 Instructions: if the illegal user in the graph advertises RA, the normal user will receive the RA, set the default router as the vicious IPv6 host user and change its own address.
 This will cause the normal user to not be able to connect the network.
-We want to set security RA on the 1/0/2 port of the switch, so that the RA from the illegal user will not affect the normal user.
+We want to set security RA on the 1/2 port of the switch, so that the RA from the illegal user will not affect the normal user.